floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

     .samplers[SMP_smp] = ...,
 });
 ```
-...using the code-generated constant is just more readable, since the
-connection between the `sg_bindings` bindslot and the binding in the
-shader source code becomes clearer.

 In many situations you only need the view handle and don't need the
 separate image handle, this means you can nest the `sg_make_image()`